yithemes/yith-proteo/readme.txt

 = 1.7.0 - November 04 2021 =
 New: support to YITH Booking plugin
-New: options to manage layout for booking products
+New: options to manage layout for bookable products
 New: options to manage form elements border color
 New: options to manage post sidebars and page sidebars
 New: options to manage blog titles typography